 (2) Without limiting the generality of subsection (1) the Governor may make regulations —

-(a) for maintaining order and discipline and regulating the general conduct of inmates of and visitors to a Centre or any other place at which accommodation is provided by the Authority under this Act;
+(a) for maintaining order and discipline and regulating the general conduct of inmates of and visitors to a centre or any other place at which accommodation is provided by the Authority under this Act;

-(b) for prohibiting and preventing trespass on the Centres.
+(b) for prohibiting and preventing trespass on the centres.

 (3) The regulations may prescribe penalties, not exceeding a fine of $40, in respect of a breach of any of the regulations.